-- Apprenticeships can provide job training for over 1000 occupations in a variety of industries.
+- Apprenticeships are available in a large variety of industries.

-- One may earn college credits and industry-recognized credentials.
+- Apprenticeships can reward you with college credits and industry-recognized credentials.

-- To locate apprenticeships, use Apprenticeship.gov's Apprenticeship Finder and job search sites like Indeed.com.
-Also, contact local unions and your state's job service center.
+- Search using Apprenticeship.gov's Apprenticeship Finder, job search sites like Indeed.com, and contact local unions as well as your state's job service center.